History of Royal Brisbane and Women's Hospital

 Following years of strategic planning and a multi million dollar redevelopment program, The Royal Brisbane and Royal Women's Hospitals were amalgamated to become the Royal Brisbane and Women's Hospital in 2003.
 Initially there were two divisions within the Women's section, the Women's Health Division and the Division of Neonatology.
 In 2004, these were amalgamated to become the Women's and Newborn Services Service Line.

-Today, the Royal Brisbane and Women's Hospital is a 986 bed tertiary referral teaching hospital with a number of specialities including medicine, surgery, orthopaedics, psychiatry, oncology, trauma, obstetrics, gynaecology, gynae-oncology, urogynaecology, neonatology and community based / client oriented education services and women's health services.
+Today, the Royal Brisbane and Women's Hospital is a 1000 bed quaternary and tertiary referral teaching hospital with a number of specialities including medicine, surgery, orthopaedics, psychiatry, oncology, trauma, obstetrics, gynaecology, gynae-oncology, urogynaecology, neonatology and community based / client oriented education services and women's health services.
 The RBWH is the largest tertiary referral hospital in Queensland and provides services to patients from throughout the State, New South Wales, Northern Territory and from neighbouring countries in the South West Pacific.
 The hospital fulfils a significant teaching and research role with links to Queensland's major tertiary institutions.